CenturyLinkCloud/PublicKB/Network/add-or-remove-network-interface-to-server-using-go-cli.md

 ### Remove a Network Interface from a Server

 1. Run the remove-secondary-network Go CLI command.
-Use the optional --account-alias field is only required if you wish to add/remove a network interface to a server in a sub-account
+Use the optional --account-alias field is only required if you wish to remove a network interface from a server in a sub-account

     ```
     clc server remove-secondary-network --server-name XXXXX --network-name XXXXX --account-alias XXXX